-Neonode is currently in talks with a several MedTech manufacturers of hospital equipment.
+Neonode works with a several MedTech manufacturers of hospital equipment.
 Combining Neonode Touch Sensor Modules with medical grade monitors eliminates the unnecessary need to touch potentially unsanitary surfaces, making a perfect solution for bedside monitoring, laboratories or even the operating theatre.
 The solution works with any input – including surgical gloves – making it easier and safer for surgeons to interact with medical displays and giving them more control over the operating room.

 Contactless touch can create significant value for vulnerable patients at other high-touch points too, for example, door handles, vending machines and check-in counters.

 Some people are itching to get back to the office, but will it be the same post-COVID?
 We hope not.
 Flexibility, safety, and security are increasingly becoming top of mind for organizations as our traditional views of office life are reassessed.
 According to a 2021 study by EY, 68% of CEOs are planning major investments in data and technology to boost employee experience and satisfaction - inside the office or out.

 In a world where sanitizing your hands is second nature, part of that experience will involve managing employee congestion and creating a more contactless experience.
 Take elevators, for example.
 With contactless touch it’s possible for employees to call one by simply hovering their finger over their desired floor.
 But what about converging contactless touch with remote sensing technology?
 Elevators could then also automatically take into account how many people are currently onboard, and if it’s in danger of being too full, bypass the next few floors until people alight.
 This makes the office not only more efficient and hygienic, but also a joy to visit.